skoona/skn_utils/README.md

 ```

-## Public Methods: SknRegistry ONLY
+## Public Methods: SknContainer and/or SknRegistry class
-    `SknContainer` is global constant assigned to an instantiated instance of `SknRegistry`.
+    `SknContainer` is global constant assigned to an instantiated instance of `SknRegistry`.  `SknRegistry` can
+    be instantiated in the regular way via `SknRegistry.new`; and is included in the SknConfigurable root options
+    by default under the key `registry`.

-    Returns the keyed value as the original instance/value or if provided a proc the result of calling that proc.
+    Either returns the labeled value as the original instance/value or if provided with a proc, the result of calling that proc.
-    To register a class or object for global retrieval, use the following API.
-Also review the RSpecs for additional useage info.
+    To register, and `label`, a class or object for retrieval, use the following API.
+Also review the RSpecs for
+    additional useage info.

       #register(key, contents = nil, options = {})
         - example:
             SknContainer.register(:some_klass, MyClass)                   -- class as value
             SknContainer.register(:the_instance, MyClass.new)             -- Object Instance as value
-            SknContainer.register(:unique_instance, -> {MyClass.new})     -- New Object Instance for each #resolve
+            SknContainer.register(:unique_instance, -> {MyClass.new}, call: true)  -- New Object Instance for each #resolve
+            SknContainer.register(:unique_instance2, ->(parms) {MyClass.new(parms)}, call: false)  -- New Object with parms for each #resolve
+            SknContainer.register(:some_proc, -> {MyClass.new}, call: false) -- Return uncalled proc for each #resolve

             SknContainer                                                  -- #register returns self to enable chaining
                 .register(:unique_instance, -> {MyClass.new})
                 .register(:the_instance, MyClass.new)
                 .register(:some_klass, MyClass)

       #resolve(key)
         - example: